-MAC clauses typically include the buyer’s right not to complete the transaction in the event of a material adverse change (a standard), but then use precise language to curve-out certain events that would not be considered a material adverse change despite their detrimental effect on the target company, such as war, recession, industrial-wide adverse events, and changes in industry related laws and regulations (Choi & Triantis, 2010).
+MAC clauses typically include the buyer’s right not to complete the transaction in the event of a material adverse change (a standard), but then use precise language to carve out certain events that would not be considered a material adverse change despite their detrimental effect on the target company, such as war, recession, industrial-wide adverse events, and changes in industry related laws and regulations (Choi & Triantis, 2010).
 Similarly, acceleration rights terms usually include a list of contingencies that would provide the lender with the right to accelerate the loan, but also include in that list broad standards, such as the lender’s good-faith belief that the borrower will be unable to repay the loan (Scott & Triantis, 2005).

 When designing MAC and acceleration rights terms, then, parties do not simply decide between investing in drafting or in litigation.
 Instead, they use a mixture of precise and vague language in the same term to indicate their preference for greater accuracy in interpretation.
 That is indeed what we find in practice when we anticipate accuracy to be of particular importance to the parties.
 A recent example comes from the merger agreement between Twitter and Elon Musk’s X Holding I and X Holding II companies.
-The agreement uses less than 50 words to (vaguely) define a material adverse effect as any change, event or circumstance that “result in a material adverse effect on the business, financial condition or results”.
-It then spends nine sections and 566 words to curve out exceptions, including: adverse changes that result from political, economic, or industry or market wide changes; changes in applicable law or accounting principles; pandemics, terrorism, cyberattacks, data breaches, armed hostilities; and even “the identity of Elon Musk”.
+The agreement uses less than 50 words to (vaguely) define material adverse effects as any changes, events or circumstances that “result in a material adverse effect on the business, financial condition or results.”
+It then spends nine sections and 566 words to carve out exceptions, including: adverse changes that result from political, economic, or industry or market-wide changes; changes in applicable law or accounting principles; pandemics, terrorism, cyberattacks, data breaches, armed hostilities; and even “the identity of Elon Musk.”

 The Twitter merger agreement demonstrates the use of a mixture of vague and precise language to indicate the parties’ preference for greater accuracy in interpretation.
 An alternative explanation to this phenomenon may be that in both MAC and acceleration rights terms, drafting a complete contingent term is prohibitively costly and that therefore the parties find the mixture of investment in drafting and litigation to be the more cost-effective way to achieve the desired level of accuracy, which is similar throughout the agreement.

 We do not deny that this may sometimes be the case.
-But, parties continue to use vague language in MAC and acceleration rights terms, despite the existence of various proxies (EBITA, stock price, revenue, SEC filings, etc.) that would offer a more precise and easily verifiable definition of what a material adverse event is of in which circumstances does the lender has acceleration rights (Choi & Triantis, 2010).
-Thus, the parties’ continued refusal to use precise language cannot be explained merely by the cost of drafting, and that their desire for greater accuracy offers a plausible explanation for the contractual practice in these types of terms.
+But, parties continue to use vague language in MAC and acceleration rights terms, despite the existence of various proxies (EBITA, stock price, revenue, SEC filings, etc.) that would offer a more precise and easily verifiable definition of what a material adverse event is or in which circumstances the lender has acceleration rights (Choi & Triantis, 2010).
+Thus, the parties’ continued refusal to use precise language cannot be explained merely by the cost of drafting, and their desire for greater accuracy offers a plausible explanation for the contractual practice in these types of terms.

 V. Conclusion